5th Battalion, Canadian Mounted Rifles, CEF: Perpetuation

 Following World War I, the 5th Canadian Mounted Rifles were perpetuated by the Eastern Townships Mounted Rifles.
 Following the regiment's conversion to artillery in 1936 the battle honours and lineage was passed onto the 7/XI Hussars which were later merged with the Sherbrooke Regiment to form the Sherbrooke Hussars who perpetuate them today.

 The memory of the original unit was also perpetuated by its original members in the 5th Canadian Mounted Rifles Association.
 The association met annually from its formation in 1934 until it disbanded in 1969.
-The records of the association may be found at the Eastern Townships Research Centre at Bishop's University library, Lennoxville, Quebec.
+The records of the association may be found at the at Bishop's University library, Lennoxville, Quebec.

-Notable battalion members George Pearkes, VC and Charles Rutherford, VC are commemorated with named locations.
-The National Defence Headquarters building in Ottawa is named Major-General George R. Pearkes Building, and the Sherbrooke Hussars' local field training area near St-Elie-d'Orford is simply named Rutherford.
+Notable battalion members

+George Pearkes, VC, and Charles Rutherford, VC, are commemorated with named locations.
+The National Defence Headquarters building in Ottawa is named Major-General George R. Pearkes Building, and the Sherbrooke Hussars' local field training area near Saint-Elie-d'Orford is simply named Rutherford.

+George Harold Baker was commanding officer and serving member of Parliament when he was killed in action at Wieltje Salient, West Flanders, Belgium, on June 2, 1916, during the Battle of Mount Sorrel.
+He is one of two MPs who died in military service.